JeffreySarnoff/CatmullRom.jl/README.md

 ## Use

 A sequence of 2D, 3D .. nD points is required.
 There is no limit on the number of coordinate dimensions.
+The sequence of values given as the first coordinate of each point becomes the abcissae (the `x` coordinate values).
+The second values become the ordinates.
+When there are more than two coordinates comprising each point, the second coordinate is as the `y` coordinate value
+(or whatever name attaches to the axis that follows the abcissa's coordinated axis _e.g. by the right-hand rule_).

+Each succesive coordinate of a point provides an additional ordinate sequence, with its corresponding coordinate axis.
+The coordinate axes are treated as orthonormal and relatively independent of one another.
+All ordinate sequences are taken with respect to the same abcissae.
+So, the arcs that connect successive `y`s are arcs hewn from a succession of `(x_i, y_i)` ordered pairs and the arcs that connect successive `z`s are arcs hewn from a succession of `(x_i, z_i)` ordered pairs.
+It is easy to obtain arcs determined from _e.g._ the sequence of `(y_i, z_i)` pairs.
+Just call the `catmullrom` function with points that are generated with `collect(zip(ys, zs))`.

 The point sequence may be provided as a vector of points or as a tuple of points.
 The points themselves may be vectors of coordinate values or tuples of coordinate values.
+While the point sequences are manipulated internally, there is no alteration of the points that you supply.

 |    |   |